ZCG-coder/Steppable/README.md

 - Free and open source
 - Solves step by step
 - Runs even without internet connection
+- Has no external dependencies (including BigNum libraries)

 ## How does it work?